satyarsh/lm-sensors-capture/README.md

 # lm-sensors output capture!
-a bash Script that Captures the output of the sensors command and saves it in a file.
+a bash Script that Captures the output of the lm-sensors command and saves it in a file.

 First give the script a file path then how frequent do you want it to output to a file (value is in seconds)